 The initial part of each first course will cover basic maintenance and workshop procedures to ensure safe working.
 All repairs and component fitting will be taught at a professional level to give you the confidence to keep your bike in shape between servicing and keep you out of trouble should the need arise.
 You will be working on your own bike so you may well be getting jobs done in the process.

 Each course will run for 2 hours with extra time allotted if required to ensure each attendee understands all of the elements.
-Course price is £95 with an introductory discount of £15.
+Course price is £100.

 If you are interested then please fill in the form further down stating what your perceived level is and what you would like to learn.
 Below is a list of training ideas.
 If you have a good mechanical knowledge of bicycles more advanced classes can be arranged at request.

 COURSE IDEAS FOR YOU TO CONSIDER